elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

   - The ID/other unique criteria is required
   - No other fields are required

+##### Example Use Case
+I want to update the price of a product based on its SKU but I don't want to look up other required attributes such as name since I know those have already been set and are not changing.

 ### Create Object

 Similar to upsert object but needed for the following cases: